fbacchella/fio_scripts/README.md

 Once the benchmarks have been run, fio.py uses fioparse.py to extract a consise set of statistics from the output files that will be imported in R.

+If R is not found, a plot.r file is generated that can be used on a server where R is installed and that can be launched with the command

+        R --no-save -f .../plot.r

 Graphing in R
 -----------------------------------------